Randomized spectral co-clustering for large-scale directed networks

 \end{theorem}

-The proof of Theorem \ref{rsammis} is similar to that of Theorem \ref{rpromis}, hence we omit it. (\ref{4.8}) and (\ref{4.10}) provide upper bounds for the proportion of the misclustered nodes in the estimated row clusters and column clusters, respectively.
+The proof of Theorem \ref{rsammis} is similar to that of Theorem \ref{rpromis}, hence we omit it. (\ref{3.7}) and (\ref{3.9}) provide upper bounds for the proportion of the misclustered nodes in the estimated row clusters and column clusters, respectively.
 As in the random projection scheme, the minimum non-zero row distance in the true singular vectors $\bar{U}$ and $\bar{V}$, i.e., $\tau$ and $\delta$, play an important role in the clustering performance.
-The clustering difficulty in the population level reveals that in the sample level.
-The nodes outside $M^y$ and $M^z$ are correctly clustered up to permutations (see (\ref{4.9}) and (\ref{4.11})). (\ref{C4}) and (\ref{C5}) are technical conditions which ensure the validity of the results.
-They have the same effect with those in (\ref{C2}) and (\ref{C3}), and they could be achieved in many cases.
-In addition, the RHS (\ref{4.11}) can be further improved to that in (\ref{4.9}) as long as $K^y=K^z$.
+The nodes outside $M^y$ and $M^z$ are correctly clustered up to permutations (see (\ref{3.8}) and (\ref{3.10})). (\ref{C6}) and (\ref{C7}) are technical conditions which ensure the validity of the results.
+They have the same effect with those of (\ref{C4}) and (\ref{C5}), and they could be achieved with ease as we will discuss in Section \ref{relatedwork}.